 Rich maple and birds eye maple woodwork surround a stunning dining table set for ten with the Batcheller signature chargers, linen, crystal and china that dominates this stylish room decorated in greens, mauve and white.
 Four additional tables each set for two bring the capacity to eighteen allowing us, if necessary, to accommodate all of our breakfast guests at the same time.

 An authentic victorian setting with Batcheller heirloom chairs and leather sofa make this a great place to hide away.
-Surrounded by european hand carved dark walnut woodwork, you may either nap over a book from our original carved glass-fronted bookcases in front of the fire or relax with new friends while enjoying homemade cookies.
+Surrounded by european hand carved dark walnut woodwork, you may either nap over a book from our original carved glass-fronted bookcases in front of the fire or relax with new friends.
 A plant filled semicircle of 12 foot windows filters in late afternoon light.
-Here our concierge desk provides you maps, computer, and other useful information to enhance your visit to the Queen of Spas.
 Ask about the stolen chandelier and its return to the house.

 A dramatic modern contrast to our Victorian mansion, the kitchen soars to almost 30 feet with 20 foot arched windows flooding the space with light.
 Here hang original oil copies of modern masters such as Van Gogh, Picasso, Matisse and Miro.
-A great place to visit as Cook prepares your daily breakfast.
+This is where our Cook prepares your daily breakfast.

 Connect With Us And Tell Your Friends